 When I published it and realized how many people were asking for it, I thought it was something I should make bigger.
 Fifteen years later, Caregiving Survival is still the number one class in Michigan.
 There were 15 million caregivers back then.
 There are 65 million today.
 The message doesn’t get old.

-“Caregiving Survival Plus Caring for a Loved One with Dementia” will be held from 9 am-11:30 am Friday, March 20, at the Novi Civic Center, 45175 Ten Mile.
+“Caregiving Survival Plus Caring for a Loved One with Dementia” will be held from 9 -11:30 a.m.
+Friday, March 20, at the Novi Civic Center, 45175 Ten Mile.
 There is no charge, but registration is requested by calling 833-262-2200 or emailing wellnessprograms@aaa1b.org.

-Area Agency on Aging 1-B will sponsor two other Caregiving Survival seminars by Gafner Livingston in March, along with our Powerful Tools for Caregivers workshops.
+Area Agency on Aging 1-B will sponsor other Caregiving Survival seminars by Gafner Livingston in March, along with our Powerful Tools for Caregivers workshops.
 For a full schedule, https://aaa1b.org/caregiver-resources/classes-for-family-caregivers/.